spencerkopp/Election_Analysis/README.md

 ## Overview
 The purpose of this project is to complete tasks for an election audit of a congressional election including:

-Calculating the total number of votes cast.
+-Determine the winner of the election based on popular vote.
-Obtaining a complete list of candidates who received votes.
+-Get a list of all candidates in the election who received votes.
+-Determine the total number of votes cast.
-Calculating the total number of votes each candidate received.
+-Calculate percentage of votes for each candidate -Calculate total number of votes each candidate received.
+-Get a list of all counties which contributed votes.
-Calculating the percentage of votes each candidate won.
+-Calculate percentage of votes by county.
-Determining the winner of the election based on the popular vote.
+-Determine which county accounted for largest percentage of votes.

 ## Resources
 - Data source: elections_results.csv